Veraticus/veraticus.github.com/source/_posts/2012-05-04-why-rubymotion-is-better-than-objective-c.markdown

 }
 ```

 I am admittedly biased: I think coding should be fun and easy, with a focus on doing interesting things.
 If you disagree with me then you probably won't like that RubyMotion is Ruby.
 The intersection of Objective-C and Ruby is handled really flawlessly.
-It revives the SmallTalk-style decorator syntax that Objective-C employs (with methods like `searchBar.setShowsCancelButton(false, animated:true)`) that Ruby 2.0 will be implementing.
+It revives the Smalltalk-style decorator syntax that Objective-C employs (with methods like `searchBar.setShowsCancelButton(false, animated:true)`) that Ruby 2.0 will be implementing.
 And it lets you do some totally awesome things.
 Check out this UIView I made:

 ```ruby
 class LotsaLabels < UIView